Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Introduction

-In this study, we expand upon our pilot study \cite{khandelwal2021gray, https://doi.org/10.1002/alz.062628, https://doi.org/10.1002/alz.065737} and develop a methodological framework to segment cortical gray matter; subcortical structures (caudate, putamen, globus pallidus, thalamus), white matter (WM) and white matter hyperintensities (WMH) in high resolution (0.3 x 0.3 x 0.3 mm$^{3}$) 7~T ex vivo MRI scans of whole brain hemispheres.
-We train and evaluate our approach using 37 brain hemisphere scans from the Center for Neurodegenerative Disease Research of the University of Pennsylvania.
+In this study, we expand upon our pilot study \cite{khandelwal2021gray, https://doi.org/10.1002/alz.062628, https://doi.org/10.1002/alz.065737} and develop a methodological framework to segment cortical gray matter; subcortical structures (caudate, putamen, globus pallidus, thalamus), white matter (WM) and WMH in high resolution (0.3 x 0.3 x 0.3 mm$^{3}$) 7~T T2w postmortem MRI scans of whole brain hemispheres.
+We train and evaluate our approach using 135 brain hemisphere scans from the Center for Neurodegenerative Disease Research of the University of Pennsylvania.
 We measure cortical thickness at several key locations in the cortex based on our automatic segmentation of the cortex, and correlate these measures with thickness measurements obtained using a user-guided semi-automated protocol.
-High consistency between these two sets of measures supports the use of deep learning-based automated thickness measures for ex vivo brain segmentation and morphometry.
-We then report regional patterns of association between morphometric measurements (cortical thickness, subcortical structure, WMH and WM volumes) and neuropathology ratings (regional measures of p-tau, neuronal loss, amyloid-$\beta$; as well as global Braak staging and CERAD of amyloid-$\beta$ and p-tau pathology), obtained from histology data.
-Additionally, we show that networks trained on T2-weighted spin echo images acquired at 7~T generalize to ex vivo images obtained with T2*-weighted (T2*w) gradient echo images acquired at 7~T, and ex vivo images acquired at 3~T.
+High consistency between these two sets of measures supports the use of deep learning-based automated thickness measures for postmortem brain segmentation and morphometry.
+We then report regional patterns of association between cortical thickness at a set of anatomical locations and neuropathology ratings (regional measures of p-tau, neuronal loss; as well as global amyloid-$\beta$, Braak staging, and CERAD ratings) obtained from histology data and WMH burden.
+Additionally, we show that networks trained on T2-weighted spin echo images acquired at 7~T generalize to postmortem images obtained with T2*w gradient echo fast low angle shot (FLASH) 7T MRI acquired at resolution of 0.28 x 0.28 x 0.28 mm$^{3}$ and 0.16 x 0.16 x 0.16 mm$^{3}$.